Frequently Asked Questions (FAQs)

 All graduate students must adhere to the Graduate School policy limiting work to 20 hours a week (equivalent of 50% time) during the academic year.
 Further details on Graduate School policies for student employees may be found in the Graduate Student Appointment Manual.

-In general, F1 and J1 international students maintaining status at CU-Boulder can work on campus a maximum of 20 hours a week during school.
+In general, F1 and J1 international students maintaining status at CU Boulder can work on campus a maximum of 20 hours a week during school.
 Refer to International Student and Scholar Services for additional information.

 Yes, the limit applies to any hourly student employee earning work-study and/or regular campus hourly pay (see previous notations for Graduate and International student employees), including students who work for agencies contracted under the off-campus work-study program.

-Student Employment and the Office of Employee Services will continually collaborate to identify students who have reported time in excess of 50 hours total for the pay period (80 hours per pay period in the summer).
+Student Employment and the Office of Employee Services collaborate to identify students who have reported time in excess of 50 hours total for the pay period (80 hours per pay period in the summer).
 We will send a written warning to the student, their supervisor(s) and their payroll liaison(s) upon each violation.
 Repeated violations may warrant notification to the appropriate Vice Chancellor or division head.

 No. In the absence of an approved exception for business or academic purpose, the maximum work hour limits apply throughout the fall and spring semesters including exam weeks, spring break, and winter break.